Probability and odds measure the same thing: the likelihood or propensity or possibility of a specific outcome.

 But beyond that, it’s confusing because it is used in everyday English as a synonym for probability, but it’s actually a distinct technical term.

-Odds Ratios and Relative Risks are often confused despite being unique concepts.
+Relative Risk and Odds Ratios are often confused despite being unique concepts.
 Why?

 One of the biggest challenges in learning statistics and data analysis is learning the lingo.
 It doesn’t help that half of the notation is in Greek (literally).